namin/staged-miniKanren/docs/lang.md

 - `defrel/generator`
 - `gather`

-We want to _stage_ the interpreter, specializing the interpreter to an expression in the first stage, and running the generated miniKanren code in the second stage.
+We want to _stage_ the interpreter: specializing the interpreter `eval-ambo` with respect to an expression `e` (the first argument of the interpreter) in the first stage.
+The result of specialization is miniKanren code, without the interpretive overhead of the interpreter (for example, the interpreter loop has gone away).
+In the second stage, we run the generated miniKanren code.

-We want to define a generator `gen-eval-ambo`:
+We want to define a generator `gen-eval-ambo` for our staged intepreter:

 ```
 (defrel/generator (gen-eval-ambo e v)